Get exclusive member benefits & effect social change. Join Today

 The most common antibiotics used for treatment of UTIs in children are:

-If your child has a UTI that is diagnosed as a simple bladder infection, it is likely that treatment will consist of oral antibiotics at home.
-However, more severe infections may require hospitalization and intravenous (IV) fluids or antibiotics.
+If your child has a UTI that’s diagnosed as a simple bladder infection, it’s likely that treatment will consist of oral antibiotics at home.
+However, more severe infections may require hospitalization and IV fluids or antibiotics.

 Pain medication to alleviate severe discomfort during urination also may be prescribed.

-If your child is receiving antibiotic treatment at home, you can help to ensure a positive outcome by:
+If your child is receiving antibiotic treatment at home, you can help ensure a positive outcome by taking certain steps.

 With prompt diagnosis and treatment, you can expect your child to fully recover from a UTI.
 However, some children may require treatment for periods lasting from six months up to two years.

-You can help prevent the possibility of your child developing a UTI with proven techniques such as the following:
+You can help reduce the possibility of your child developing a UTI with some proven techniques.

-If your child gets repeated UTIs, your physician may advise preventive antibiotics.
-Be sure to follow instructions for continuing therapy even if your child does not have symptoms of a UTI.
+If your child gets repeated UTIs, preventive antibiotics are sometimes advised.
+However, they haven’t been found to decrease recurrence or other complications.
+Be sure to follow the instructions even if your child doesn’t have symptoms of a UTI.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.